Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Introduction

 \section{Introduction}

 Experimental fusion devices exhibit significantly higher transport than neoclassical predictions.
-The additional anamolous transport arises as a result of gyroscale microturbulence driven by various instabilities \citep{Liewer1985}, such as the ion temperature gradient (ITG) mode \citep{Choi1980,Horton1981,Connor1994} or the trapped electron mode \citep{Kadomtsev1970,Nordman1990}.
+The additional anomalous transport arises as a result of gyroscale microturbulence driven by various instabilities \citep{Liewer1985}, such as the ion temperature gradient (ITG) mode \citep{Choi1980,Horton1981,Connor1994} or the trapped electron mode \citep{Kadomtsev1970,Nordman1990}.
 Moreover, the turbulent transport associated with these instabilities is very stiff.
-Thus, once instability is present, even a small increase in the plasma gradients will drastically increase the transport, effectively freezing the gradients in place and restricting device performance \citep{Ryter2011}.
+Thus, once instability is present, even a small increase in the plasma gradients will drastically increase transport levels, effectively freezing the gradients in place and restricting device performance \citep{Ryter2011}.
 This picture is expected to continue to hold for future fusion devices, and so being able to predict when this transport threshold is reached becomes of key importance to predict overall behaviour and performance.
-This is of obvious importance for the understanding and design of experiments, and might be useful for optimisation, especially of stellarator devices, which possess a large degree of freedom in the configuration of their magnetic geometries.
+This is of obvious importance for the understanding and design of experiments, possibly being particularly useful for optimisation.
+Here, especially stellarator devices spring to mind, since they possess a large degree of freedom in their magnetic geometry \citep{Mynick2006}.